 As beer is to the Czech Republic, gelato is to Italy.
 A staple, something you’ll find on every street in every Italian city in the world.
 It’s smooth, it’s delicious and whilst gelato is the Italian word for ice cream, there are some key differences in the two.

-As part of my trip to Rome I took upon myself to find out more about gelato – how it’s made, how to spot good stuff from bad and most importantly, where to find the best gelato in Rome.
+As part of my trip to Rome (check the full city break guide out) I took upon myself to find out more about gelato – how it’s made, how to spot good stuff from bad and most importantly, where to find the best gelato in Rome.